joshuacoles/University-Notes/PSkills • Coursework 2/Development.md

 C is a low level language not optimised for development experience, instead for translation to machine code, hence it is often difficult to *"think"* in C, as one often has to devote a large portion of one's attention to making the computer happy.
 Except of course it does not *say* when it is unhappy, until you attempt to run the code and you either crash, or get nonsensical results.

-In light of this I chose to write a first draft of the code in the language Rust.
-Rust is a low level language, similar to C, however being much more modern, has been designed to allow for an easier development experience.
-It is not a memory managed language (a prime example of which being python or java), however nor do you do all of the management yourself.
-Instead it allows you to control memory allocation through a combination of RAII and reference *lifetimes*, inserting `malloc`s, `free`s and cleanup automatically as needed.
+In light of this I chose to write a first draft of the code in the Rust  language.
+Rust is a low level language, similar to C, sharing a large amount of the compilation backend with some C compilers.
+However it is much more modern and is designed to allow for an easier development experience.

+It is not a memory managed language (a prime example of which being Python or Java), however that does not mean you do all memory management yourself.
+Instead it allows you to control memory allocation through a combination of RAII and reference *lifetimes*, inserting `malloc`s, `free`s and cleanup objects as needed needed.
 Providing a model that ensures proper ownership and the correct sharing of memory, whilst still providing the relative speed gains associated with non GC languages.

+This also allows for simpler translation to C from Rust, when compared to for example Python, as you are still working at similar level to C, sharing many of the same concepts.

 The code was written in idiomatic Rust, using minimal 3rd party or standard library code, however not shying away from it.